Bill Richmond: Molineaux versus Cribb I and II

-Richmond's winnings allowed him to buy the Horse and Dolphin pub near Leicester Square in London.
+Richmond's winnings allowed him to buy the Horse and Dolphin pub in St Martin's Street near Leicester Square in London.
 It was at the pub that Richmond probably met Tom Molineaux, another former American slave.
 Richmond immediately saw Molineaux's potential as a boxer, and decided to put aside his own boxing career and to train Molineaux.
 Their goal was to challenge Cribb, now the national champion.
 With Richmond as his trainer, Molineaux decisively won two fights, then challenged Cribb.

 In December 1810, Cribb and Molineaux fought at Copthall Common in East Grinstead, Sussex.
 It was an epic contest, and one of the most controversial bouts in boxing history—Cribb won, barely, amid the chaos of a ring invasion and whisperings of a long count that had allowed the champion longer than the allowable 30 seconds to recover in between rounds.
 Molineaux, many maintained, had been cheated.

 Historians disagree about whether the alleged bias shown to Cribb was motivated by Molineaux's race or fears on the part of Cribb's backers that they would lose their wagers.
 Certainly, before the fight there was nervousness about the prospect of a Molineaux victory, with the Chester Chronicle reporting that "many of the noble patronizers [sic] of this accomplished art, begin to be alarmed, lest, to the eternal dishonour of our country, a negro should become the Champion of England!"

 In October 1811, Molineaux and Cribb fought a rematch, which Cribb won easily.
 After the match, Molineaux fired Richmond as his trainer.